-In accordance with Regulation 55, Council may restrict the development or location of any use or activity that might release or emit a hazardous or noxious substance that would affect neighbouring properties.
+In accordance with Regulation 55, Council may restrict the development or location of any use or activity that might be dangerous or might release or emit a hazardous or noxious substance that would affect neighbouring properties.

-An energy generation facility, if permitted by Council, will be subject to Regulation 59 of the General Development Standards.
+An energy generation facility, if permitted by Council, will be subject to Regulation 58 of the General Development Standards.